automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lourinhanosaurus.md

 # Lourinhanosaurus
-## Description: Not to be confused with Lourinhasaurus, below.
+## Not to be confused with Lourinhasaurus, below.